-Communitas offers three Day Programs located in Wakefield, Burlington, and Beverly that provide a broad spectrum of service models geared towards individuals with developmental and intellectual disabilities.
+Communitas offers three Day Programs, located in Wakefield, Woburn and Beverly, which provide a broad spectrum of service models that are geared towards individuals with developmental and intellectual disabilities.
 Our programs support participants through a creative approach that teaches meaningful and essential skills for everyday living and independence.

-Our culture is passionate, upbeat, and positive, where every person is valued and encouraged to meet their maximum potential through classroom and community-based activities.
-All environments are clean, safe, and supervised by a professional team of experienced and qualified staff.
+Our culture is passionate, upbeat and positive; every person is valued and encouraged to meet their maximum potential through classroom and community-based activities.
+All environments are clean, safe and supervised by a professional team of experienced and qualified staff.

-Our philosophy at Communitas is to encourage a dynamic approach to learning, that is thoroughly engaging and allows for individuals to express themselves in many creative ways.
+We have a dynamic approach to learning by thoroughly engaging and allowing for individuals to express themselves in many creative ways.
 Activities include participation in dancing and movement, photography and painting, craft and jewelry design, and video making.
-All individuals who attend our day programs can be part of various art initiatives that include both individual and collaborative pieces of work that are showcased each year at our Annual Art Show.
+All individuals who attend our day programs can be a part of various art initiatives that include both individual and collaborative pieces of work showcased each year at our Annual Art Show.

 Tailored to individual needs

-Multiple service models provide activities that focus on each individual’s needs.
+We have multiple service models that provide activities to focus on each individual’s needs.
 Each service model is dynamic and serves as a series of stepping stones to meet goals and reach potential.